ruucm/shadergradient/README.md

 1. For general React environments (current version, stateless):

    ```
-   import { ShaderGradient } from 'shadergradient'
+   import { ShaderGradient } from '@shadergradient/react'
    ```

    This imports from `/dist/without-store.mjs`